audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 ### 1) Variable group with secrets

-The API key for your Dependency-Track instance must be stored in a variable group linked to the pipeline.
-You can store this key as a secret in a standard variable group or in a variable group connected to Azure Key Vault.

-If your project is hosted in the Audacia Azure DevOps or GitHub organization, create a variable group and link it to the shared Azure Key Vault.
+To authenticate with your Dependency-Track instance, you must provide an API key to the pipeline.
+Store this key securely using your preferred secret management mechanism (such as a variable group, environment variable, or secret store) and ensure it is accessible to the pipeline at runtime.

-If your project is hosted in a different organization, you can store the key as a secret or use a variable group linked to another Azure Key Vault.
+If using Azure DevOps, you can store the key as a secret in a variable group or connect it to Azure Key Vault.
+For other CI/CD systems, follow the recommended approach for securely managing secrets in your environment.

 ### 2) Variables configured in the pipeline (optional)